 What are the options?

-Most of the time, a person looking to buy a private jet has already justified the need or want.
+Most of the time, a person looking to buy a private jet or for fractional jet ownership has already justified the need or want.
 But, in a lot of cases, the client is unsure if purchasing or other options such as chartering make the most sense for them.
 In fact, they probably have no idea how many options are available.

 The hours test